The Canon SX100 was a prevalent model in the long-zoom sweepstakes a year ago since it included a 10x zoom lens in a surprisingly tiny body.

 We appreciate Canon’s restraint with the SX110 IS, which features “just” 9 megapixels on its 1/2.3-inch sensor.
 This decision comes at a time when camera manufacturers are striving to achieve ever-higher megapixel counts.
 This resolution is more than sufficient for 99.99 percent of users, and it is expected to create less noise than would be produced by a sensor of comparable size with a more excellent resolution.

 The Canon SX110 IS allows you to reach out and convert faraway things into photographs that fill the frame thanks to its 9-megapixel sensor and 10-times optical zoom lens.
-It is significantly more challenging to keep the camera stable enough to produce crisp photographs when using a camera with a long zoom lens.
+However, keeping the camera stable enough to produce crisp photographs is significantly more challenging when using a camera with a long zoom lens.

 The “IS” in the SX110’s name indicates that it is equipped with Canon’s outstanding Image Stabilization technology, which enables you to take explicit photographs at shutter speeds two to four times slower than you would be able to hand-hold normally.

-Unfortunately, there has been a dumbing down of camera controls alongside the falling prices of digital cameras and their increased availability to the general public.
+Unfortunately, camera controls have been dumbing down alongside the falling prices of digital cameras and their increased availability to the general public.
 Consequently, it is getting harder to locate tiny cameras that do not use a single-lens reflex system (non-SLR) and still provide complete manual exposure control, shutter-priority, and aperture-priority shooting modes.